Colleges by Location

 Books and Supplies

-Another important financial factor to consider is the approximate price of books and supplies for a college or university.
-Most students have to set aside about $1,600 for books and supplies during their time at Mississippi University for Women.
+The approximate cost of books and supplies for a college or university should also be taken into consideration as another important financial factor.
+Most students have to allocate about $1,600 for books and supplies during their time at Mississippi University for Women.

 Boarding